hermeznetwork/price-updater-service/README.md

 ## Usage

-The system is designed to execute the commands listed above.
+The system has been designed to run through the commands listed above.
 The commands are listed to be executed in the order below.

 ### Configuration